 OK, so if you’re looking to cruise FROM Key West you might be disappointed.

-Other than a handful of smaller day trips around the island, you don’t have many cruise options.
+Other than a handful of smaller day trips around the island, you don’t have many cruise options from the Florida Keys.

-However Key West is a target destination for many cruise lines travelling through the Caribbean.
+However Key West Florida is a target destination for many cruise lines travelling through the Caribbean.

 You can cruise from nearby places like Miami and Fort Lauderdale or even catch a cruise from Galveston, Texas that offers a stop in Key West.